 Getting started with Device Usage policies

-Device Usage policies control the collection of device usage information from your Windows, Mac, and Chromebook devices.
+Device Usage policies control the collection of device usage information from your devices.
 Device usage is based on the following activity:

 -